How to use Msfvenom with ngrok Kali Linux Tutorial – HackingVision

 Now that we have started required the required services, we can launch Metasploit.

 Step 4: Multi/handler

 # Enter commands below to set payload options.

 set lport 2323

 In command terminal use command exploit.

-You can use link shortens such as bit.ly if you want to shorten ngrok URL.
+You can use link shortens such as bit.ly if you want to shorten the ngrok URL.

 Thank you for reading, happy hacking.

-Any actions and or activities related to the material contained within this Website is solely your responsibility.
-The misuse of the information in this website can result in criminal charges brought against the persons in question.
+Any actions and or activities related to the material contained within this Website are solely your responsibility.
+The misuse of the information on this website can result in criminal charges brought against the persons in question.
 The authors of Hackingvision.com will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this website to break the law.